-Other payables pertain to liabilities to SSS, PhilHealth and HDMF and dividends payable.
+Other payables pertain to liabilities to SSS, PhilHealth and HDMF.

 14. RELATED PARTY TRANSACTIONS

 The company engages, in the normal course of business, in various transactions with its related parties which include entities under common control, key management and others.